kulvind3r/GamingGaiden/Readme.md

 ## How to install
 1. Download ***GamingGaiden.zip*** from the [latest release](https://github.com/kulvind3r/GamingGaiden/releases/latest).
 2. Extract "GamingGaiden" folder and copy it to a location where you would like to run it from. ***Do Not Use "C:/Program Files" or any other protected location that needs admin rights.***
-3. Right click *"Install.ps1"* and click *"Run with powershell"*.
-You must be connected to Internet at this point to download dependencies.
+3. Right click `Install.bat` and click `Run as administrator`.
 4. Optionally choose to setup a scheduled task to autostart at user login.
 5. Once installation is done, you will have a shortcut to run the application on desktop and start menu.
-6. If you move the application to another directory, simply run *"Install.ps1"* once again, to setup from the new location.
+6. If you move the application to another directory, simply run `Install.bat` once again as administrator, to setup from the new location.

 ## DISCLAIMER
+1. `Install.bat` needs to be run as administrator to create the scheduled task for starting automatically on system startup.
-Windows by default doesn't allow Powershell scripts downloaded from internet to be run.
-Windows powershell execution policy must be changed to RemoteSigned to allow the application scripts to be run.
+2. All shortcuts and scheduled tasks will include the parameter `-ExecutionPolicy bypass` so that powershell scripts can be run.
+Windows by default doesn't allow powershell scripts to be executed.

-Install script does this by automatically elevating itself to Admin priveleges, you will see a UAC dialog if UAC is enabled to authorize this.
-You can freely review the code to see the steps Install script takes while running as admin and choose to allow it to run or not.

-This is just a one time privelege escalation for installing dependencies and changing execution policy.
-Primary application does not need admin rights to run.

 ## Attributions